James King of William: Second Vigilance Committee

 James Casey and Charles Cora were hanged by the Committee of Vigilance on the same day that King of William was buried.

+The vigilantes had demanded Sheriff David Scannell's resignation, but he saved his job by cooperating and handing over Casey to the vigilance committee to be hanged.

 It was said that James King of William "was the man who practically alone started the work of honest residents to the struggle of cleaning out the criminal element in power" in San Francisco at that time.
 After he was shot, "over ten thousand people crowded around the Montgomery Block to hear the latest on his condition.
 The crowd later retired to the Plaza, and soon a buzz went through the crowd that a Committee of Vigilance was forming."
 The citizenry, amounting to thousands of men, gave Casey a hearing, pronounced him guilty, and he was hanged on May 22, 1856, the day of King's funeral, along with at least one other man (Cora).
 The second vigilance committee acted on the example of the 1851 Committee of Vigilance in San-Francisco.